abbasiandev/raybod/readme.md

 ### Option A: Use Live Backend (Recommended)

-The Android app is pre-configured to use the live Liara backend.
+The Android app is pre-configured to use the live Liara backend at `https://codekhoda-sentinel-brain.liara.run`.
 Simply:

 1. Clone the repository
 2. Open `android/` in Android Studio